-VAST Data Unveils New Data Platform Architecture For The AI Factory
+VAST Data Unveils New Data Platform Architecture for the AI Factory

-(MENAFN- Mid-East) Designed in collaboration with NVIDIA and being deployed at CoreWeave, the new infrastructure unleashes VAST's parallel data services architecture on NVIDIA BlueField DPUs to simplify and scale AI.

-Dubai, United Arab Emirates – VAST Data, the AI data platform company, today unveiled a new AI cloud architecture designed to deliver unprecedented levels of performance, quality of service, zero-trust security and space/cost/power efficiency for the AI factory.
-Building on NVIDIA BlueField-3 data processing unit (DPU) technology, VAST Data's parallel system architecture makes it possible to disaggregate the entirety of VAST's operating system natively into AI computing machinery, transforming supercomputers into AI data engines.
+(MENAFN- Active DMC) Dubai, United Arab Emirates – March 12, 2024 – VAST Data, the AI data platform company, today unveiled a new AI cloud architecture designed to deliver unprecedented levels of performance, quality of service, zero-trust security and space/cost/power efficiency for the AI factory.
+Building on NVIDIA BlueField-3 data processing unit (DPU) technology, VAST Data’s parallel system architecture makes it possible to disaggregate the entirety of VAST’s operating system natively into AI computing machinery, transforming supercomputers into AI data engines.

 The NVIDIA BlueField networking platform combines robust compute power and integrated hardware accelerators to create secure and software-defined accelerated computing infrastructure for AI.
 By outfitting each GPU server with a dedicated NVIDIA BlueField DPU running a stateless container that powers the VAST parallel services operating system, this new architecture design embeds storage and database processing services directly into AI servers and delivers true linear data services designed to scale to hundreds of thousands of GPUs.
 Moreover, by removing multiple layers of x86 hardware and networking from VAST’s network-attached Data Platform infrastructure, this new AI factory architecture dramatically reduces the cost, footprint, and power associated with AI data services.